White House Mystery: Bag Of Wet, Crusty Socks Spotted Three Different Times In Press Room

 — Terry Lochmann (@stbrnoldfrt) May 25, 2018

-In a Twitter direct message to The Huffington Post Enjeti noted he had “no clue” who the socks belonged to.
+In a Twitter direct message to The Huffington, Post Enjeti noted he had “no clue” who the socks belonged to.
 The media outlet did try to reach out to the White House for a comment on this mystery but has yet to receive a response.

 Enjeti does plan to return to the White House on Monday to provide an update on this developing story.